mycrosan/simple-crud-node-express-mysql/README.md

 *Description*

-Save the REST data in the table without implementing anything to do a CRUD with the REST Verbs Post, Put, Update and Delete
+Save the RESTFULL data in the table without implementing anything to do a CRUD with the REST Verbs Post, Put, Update and Delete

 Install
 ```